YOUNGGOAT34/EchoPulse/README.md

 ![EchoPulse Sample Output](screenshots/stats.png)

+## Future Plans

+EchoPulse is actively being improved.
+Here are some features planned for future releases:

+- [ ] **Multi-host support**: Send ICMP Echo Requests to multiple hosts in parallel or sequentially and report results.
+- [ ] **Subnet sweep**: Automatically detect and ping all live hosts in a given subnet (e.g., `192.168.1.0/24`), useful for network discovery.

 *Contributions*

 Contributions, issues, and feature requests are welcome!
 Feel free to fork the repo and submit pull requests.